Chris Samuels: Coaching career

-Samuels indicated during his retirement press conference with the Washington Football Team that he intended to continue his career in football and become a coach.
+Samuels indicated during his retirement press conference with the Washington Redskins that he intended to continue his career in football and become a coach.
 In 2010, he participated in the NFL's Minority Coaching Fellowship as an assistant to the Redskins' offensive line coach Chris Foerster.
 In February 2011, Samuels volunteered as the offensive coordinator at Mattie T. Blount High School in Prichard, Alabama.
 At Blount, he helped lead the Leopards to an overall record of 10–2 and an appearance in the Alabama High School Athletic Association playoffs.
 After only one season at Blount, in January 2012 Samuels returned to the University of Alabama to serve as a student assistant coach for Crimson Tide head coach Nick Saban.
 There he was an assistant offensive line coach while working to complete his degree in physical education.
 In 2015, he left Alabama to become a high school coach at Osbourn High School in Manassas, Virginia.
 In November 2016, Samuels stepped down from the Osbourn football coach job.
-In 2017, Samuels was hired as the Offensive Coordinator at Winston Churchill High School in Potomac, Maryland.
-After stepping down at Winston Churchill in 2019, Samuels was hired as Offensive Coordinator at Northwest High School in Germantown, Maryland.
+In 2017, Samuels was hired as the offensive coordinator at Winston Churchill High School in Potomac, Maryland.
+After stepping down at Winston Churchill in 2019, Samuels was hired as offensive coordinator at Northwest High School in Germantown, Maryland.

 Honors

 Samuels was inducted into the Alabama Sports Hall of Fame as part of the 2016 class.
-He was inducted into the Redskins Ring of Fame on October 20, 2019 at halftime against the San Francisco 49ers.
+He was inducted into the Redskins Ring of Fame on October 20, 2019, at halftime against the San Francisco 49ers.

 Personal life

 Samuels is the younger brother of Arena Football League player and coach Lawrence Samuels.
 He married longtime girlfriend Monique Cox in March 2012.
-They have three children, Chris Jr., Milani, and Chase.
+They have three children.
 Monique appeared as a cast member on The Real Housewives of Potomac for four seasons.
+On June 15, 2023, Monique filed for divorce after 11 years of marriage, with the divorce being finalized on September 25, 2023.